inoxlang/inox/docs/builtin.md

 ```
 ### some

 the some function returns true if and only if at least one element of an iterable passes a condition.
-For an empty iterable the result is always true..
+For an empty iterable the result is always true.

 **examples**